 Why do carpets stink even after washing?
 Below are some of the usual reasons why you have a smelly carpet at home.

 One of the leading causes of bad smelling carpets is moisture.
 You might not know it, but the back of the rug may still be wet, hence giving a musty smell even after carpet cleaning.
 It also happens if an inexperienced carpet cleaner accidentally over wets your carpet and cannot suck up all the moisture from the fibers.

 Mold and mildew may grow in the underlay.
-Thus, this part of the carpet is not exposed to air and light; therefore, it needs more time to dry appropriately.
+This, this part of the carpet is not exposed to air and light; it needs more time to dry appropriately.
 Damp carpets need immediate attention so as not to create more significant problems in the future.
 Sometimes, though, a musty smelling carpet could be a pointer to an underlying, likely more serious problem of water damage in the house.
 In that case, it might be the right time to call in NW Suburban Chicago Water Damage Restoration experts (or providers closer to you) for a thorough inspection and quick remediation.

 ● Old Carpet